davi-lucciola/StockControl/README.md

 #### Controller

 This layer are divided in 2 parts, context and hooks.
 The contexts stores the application states, and the hooks give to the view the functions that will change the states
 The hook function are DOM Event Handlers.
+This layer is similar with "ViewModel" layer.

 #### Domain

 This layer is where we have the Domain (Business) Models, Payloads Models, and API Comunication Service.
+Is similar with "Model" layer.

 ## Backend